Revised Bill Seeks To Prevent Workplace Bullying in California

 How To Stay Compliant

-Here at Vivid Learning Systems, we can help you stay compliant.
+Here at HSI Learning Systems, we can help you stay compliant.
 To accommodate for the regulation change, we’ve revised our California Sexual Harassment for Supervisors training course.
 Now, all employees issued this training will get current information on preventing and responding to abusive conduct.

-Both interactive and full of engaging examples, Vivid training helps employees remember what they’ve learned.
+Both interactive and full of engaging examples, HSI training helps employees remember what they’ve learned.
 A positive work environment promotes safety, and this updated course will help cultivate a culture of safety in the workplace.